hoop33/jwtbot/README.md

 jwtbot (pronounced "jot - bot" lets you create JWTs from the command line.
 As a tool, it's woefully anemic: it supports setting a subject, an algorithm, and a signing key only.
 Hey -- that's all I needed for right now.

 *Note:* Not all "supported" algorithms currently work.
 I really just created this because I frequently need JWTs for local development, and I don't want to bother with cert generation.
-So I just "none" for the algorithm.
+So I just use "none" for the algorithm.
 I used to use <https://jwt.io> to create these JWTs, but they've apparently dropped support for "none."
 So I know "none" and the "hs*" algorithms work, and the other ones don't yet.
 One day, I'll probably get to it . . . but I gladly accept PRs!

 ## Installation